 Avalanche dogs operate in snow to locate the victims of an avalanche.
 They can plow through deep drifts and detect the scent of a person even under 15 feet of snowfall.
 Avalanche dogs use a range of senses, including smell, sight, and hearing, to find victims.

 We Owe Dogs a Great Debt of Gratitude

-The first search-and-rescue dog was the famous St. Bernard which helped people lost in the mountains.
-Dogs have been especially trained to assist people in recovery situations for upwards of 300 years.
+The first search-and-rescue dog was the famous St. Bernard, which helped people lost in the mountains.
+Dogs have been specially trained to assist people in recovery situations for upwards of 300 years.
 Every year, the lives of hundreds of individuals are saved by the skill and bravery of these remarkable animals who work in some of the most dangerous situations known, from landslides to war zones.
 Humans owe a debt of thanks to these truly courageous and highly skilled dogs.

 © 2018 Amanda Littlejohn